Thomas-Walker-Lynch/DA2X/doc/context.md

    the tableau pointer to c2's tableau.
 3. It then accesses the `tableau_up` field in c1's tableau to locate c0's tableau.
    It then uses the `context_in_use` field in c0's tableau to find c1's context.
-4. Given a pointer to c1's context, `general_convey` adds the offset provided in its second argument to locate c1's leave connection to c3.  `general_convey` then copies this connection into its own second argument.
+4. Given a pointer to c1's context, `general_continue` adds the offset provided in its second argument to locate c1's leave connection to c3.  `general_continue` then copies this connection into its own second argument.
 At this point we are in an analogous position to where we started, but for c1 rather than for c2.
-5. `general_convey` then conveys to `general_convey`.
+5. `general_continue` then continues to `general_continue`.
 In a well formed program, eventually any chain of indirect pointer will eventually lead to a direct pointer.
 6. Among the first things that c3 does is that it copies `GeneralConvey·args.tableau`, which points to c1's tableau, into its own `ns##·Tableau.tableau_up`.
 This will mess up ..